lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

 *3.4: test002*

 Once this edit is done, we run the tests and/or compile and run the program.
 Just to be sure we did not break anything.
 But oh, it does!
-Anditwonteven compile in Rust. `quit_action()` must first be updated to return a `bool`.
+And it wont even compile in Rust. `quit_action()` must first be updated to return a `bool`.
 We fix this with the simplest code to pass the test by adding a return false; as the default return and also include `stdbool.h` at the top of the file.